 The Teacher Licensure and Accreditation (TLA) team is responsible for issuing educator licenses, overseeing Kansas K12 accreditation, facilitating the review of educator training programs at all Kansas institutions of higher education and coordinating a process for those institutions that leads to accreditation by the Kansas State Board of Education, and coordinating and supporting professional learning.
 TLA also houses the Kansas Volunteer Commission, which directs effective national service programs, leads disability inclusion initiatives, and volunteer management training.

-What: A State Board of Education approved two-year statewide pilot of alternative pathways for elementary education and high incidence special education, to begin summer of 2018.
+In the spring of 2018, the State Board of Education approved a two-year statewide pilot of alternative pathways for elementary education and high incidence special education, to begin summer of 2018.
 The pilots were based on recommendations from the Teacher Vacancy and Supply Committee (TVSC).
 The pilots were designed to accept candidates over two years.
 Spring semester of 2020 was the final semester for candidates to enter the original pilot programs.

 The two documents linked below provide a summary of routes to the classroom for individuals.

 Routes to the Classroom Routes to the Classroom Chart 2014 Regulation Changes

 M-F 8am - 5pm

 Assistant Director Accreditation, Educator Evaluation, and Professional Development

 Licensure Consultants >>